How to watch 'The Lord of the Rings' movies and the series in chronological order

 It begins before Sauron’s rise and his defeat at the hands of the combined forces of men and elves.
 As such, it is through this series that the creation of the powerful One Ring, which is at the centre of Tolkien’s LOTR movie series, is presented.

-Chronologically, the series is set in the second age of Tolkien’s Middle-earth while all the films are set in the third age.
+Chronologically, the series within The Lord of the Rings universe is set in the second age of Tolkien’s Middle-earth while all the films are set in the third age.

 Set in a world much before the one seen in The Hobbit or the LOTR trilogies, the series shows a completely different geography of Middle-earth.
 Lands such as the breathtaking island kingdom of Númenor, the dwarven kingdom of Moria and the city of Grey Havens are prosperous and thriving.
 By the time of the films, these places would appear completely destroyed, desolate and deserted.